 The incubation period is usually 1 - 3 days after exposure for bacterial conjunctivitis; 1 - 12 days for viral conjunctivitis.
 In chlamydial conjunctivitis, the incubation period ranges from 3 days to several weeks.

 Acute conjunctivitis is a highly infectious disease, capable of spreading widely in the community.
-Prevention is therefore very important.
+The most effective way to prevent acute conjunctivitis is to maintain good personal hygiene.